saltstack-formulas/kubernetes-formula/docs/README.rst

    :scale: 100%
    :target: https://github.com/semantic-release/semantic-release

-A SaltStack formula for kubernetes
+A SaltStack formula for kubernetes on MacOS and GNU/Linux.

 .. contents:: **Table of Contents**
    :depth: 1